What is Malvertising?

 Learn more about the key FAQs about Malvertising:

 -- Article Continues Below --

-Malvertising takes a variety of forms, including forced redirects (just like our pesky Amazon gift card example), crypto-mining, video stuffing, and more.
-Malicious ads sneak into our user experiences by mimicking the appearance of familiar advertisements.
+A Malvertising attack can take a variety of forms, including forced redirects (just like our pesky Amazon gift card example), crypto-mining, video stuffing, and more.
+Malicious adverts sneak into our user experiences by mimicking the appearance of familiar advertisements.

-These disguises can include pop-up advertisements that try to persuade you to update existing browsers or software programs or offers for free items or services.
-In addition to pop-up formatting, malicious ads can be disguised as paid ads, banner ads, widgets, and more.
+These disguises can include pop-up advertisements that try to persuade you to update existing browsers or software programs or offers for free items and services.
+In addition to pop-up formatting, a malicious ad can be disguised as a paid ad, banner ad, widget, and more.